 Epsom Salts and boric acid, too, were found in most medicine cabinets back then.
 Soaking in the Salts sedated the nervous system as it drew out splinters.
 And boric acid?
 Well, today it’s used for killing bugs and treating wood with dry rot.
 I never did learn its use back then.

 So as not to offend, many of the more intimate products were stuffed away in drawers behind the counter.
-Jerry remembers his confusion when a man asked, sotto voce, for “Safeties.”
+Gerry remembers his confusion when a man asked, sotto voce, for “Safeties.”

 “Safeties?” he responded.
 “What do they do?”